LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 This describes when the stop will be visited.
 This uses the [iCalendar RRule specification](https://icalendar.org/iCalendar-RFC-5545/3-8-5-3-recurrence-rule.html).
 This is an open standard for communicating when recurring events happen.

 In the majority of the cases, mobile library stops are visited at weekly intervals.
 For example, every week is described as 'FREQ=WEEKLY;INTERVAL=1', every two weeks would be 'FREQ=WEEKLY;INTERVAL=2'.
-In some cases stops are visited monthly by a named day of the week.
+Stops may be visited at monthly intervals, by a named day of the week.
 For example, 'FREQ=MONTHLY;BYDAY=2MO', would mean the stop is visited on the second Monday of each month.

 #### Start